 b.
-Electives (13-34 hours) (to reach required hours to graduate): No courses of a remedial, developmental, skill-acquiring, or vocational nature may apply as credit toward degrees in the College of Arts and Sciences.
+Electives (7-28 hours): No courses of a remedial, developmental, skill-acquiring, or vocational nature may apply as credit toward degrees in the College of Arts and Sciences.
 The College of Arts and Sciences allows the use of the Pass-Fail option on elective courses.
 Further clarification on inapplicable courses can be obtained from the College of Arts and Sciences.

-4. Major Requirements (27 hours)
+4. Major Requirements (33 hours)